2raj2raj/bitcoin-educational-content/courses/biz101/en.md

 **The Key Issue with Keynesianism**

-Keynesian policies, widely adopted by global elites, manipulate interest rates and stimulate demand through the creation of debt.
+Keynesian policies, widely adopted by global elites, manipulate interest rates and stimulate demand by creating debt.
 This encourages resources to flow toward short-term, unsustainable projects, amplifying economic cycles and delaying true growth rooted in healthy savings and productive investments.
 Business leaders observe this harmful policy firsthand as healthy companies are pushed into overvalued acquisitions in pursuit of inflated returns, undermining organic and sustainable growth.

 In such an environment, how can "healthy" capital—carefully saved by entrepreneurs—compete with artificially created "unhealthy" capital?
 Furthermore, the unilateral expansion of the money supply erodes the purchasing power of sound capital, exacerbating economic disorientation and societal dissatisfaction.